Fukaya A_\infty structures associated to Lefschetz fibrations. II: Homological algebra

 For any invertible bimodule $\scrP$, there is a homotopy commutative diagram

 The diagonal arrows are \eqref{eq:v-inverse-quasi-iso} and its counterpart; hence, the left triangle in the diagram commutes by definition of \eqref{eq:central-tensor}.
 Proving the commutativity of the remaining parts requires one to go back to \eqref{eq:quasi-shift}, and we will not explain the details here.
+Going vertically down the right column of \eqref{eq:top-diagram} gives an automorphism of $H^*(\mathit{hom}_{[\scrA,\scrA]}(\scrA,\scrP^{-1}))$, which is a form of $K_1$.
 Suppose that $\scrA^\vee$ is an invertible bimodule.
-Then, going vertically down the right column of \eqref{eq:top-diagram} gives an automorphism of $H^*(\mathit{hom}_{[\scrA,\scrA]}(\scrA,\scrP^{-1}))$, which is a form of $K_1$.
-By going around the outside of the diagram, we get another description of that map, which now involves the interaction of $\scrP$ and $\scrA^\vee$.
+Then, by going around the diagram the other way, we get another description of that automorphism, which now involves the interaction of $\scrP$ and $\scrA^\vee$.

 \begin{example} Suppose that $\scrA$ is weakly Calabi-Yau of dimension $n$, by which we mean that it comes with a quasi-isomorphism

 By inserting that quasi-isomorphism on both sides of \eqref{eq:central-tensor}, one gets a distinguished automorphism of $\scrP^{-1}$ (and correspondingly of $\scrP$), which describes the failure of the tensor product with that bimodule to be compatible with the Calabi-Yau structure.
 It then follows from \eqref{eq:top-diagram} that $K_1$ is the composition with that automorphism.
 This agrees with Example \ref{th:exterior-algebra}. \end{example}